 GWL PitchVantage Studio for Public Speaking Practicing

-Tired of practicing your speech to your dog or significant other?
+Tired of practicing your speech, lecture, or presentation to your dog or significant other?
 Need to keep practicing to see what aspects of effective delivery you still need to iron out?

 The GWL has a new resource for you!
 The PitchVantage Studio offers this innovative software program for you to reserve and use at a time convenient for your schedule!